Fhaaxy/sturdy-carnival/README.md

-# Collection of my Python projects
+# Collection of my projects

 This repository contains some of my projects in Python and C++: